 Bullying is often motivated by prejudice against particular groups, on the grounds of ethnicity, religion and belief, sex, gender identity, sexual orientation or disability.
 It might be motivated by actual differences, perceived differences or as a result of association with someone else.
-We record these forms of prejudice based bullying by their type and report on them to the school governors on a termly basis (as we no longer need to report these to the local authority).
+We record these forms of prejudice based bullying by their type and report on them to the local authority.
 This is in recognition that these groups are protected by the Equality Act 2010 because of the prejudice experienced by some groups in the wider society.

 We also recognise that there are other groups of children and young people who may be vulnerable to bullying (including children in care, young carers or those with mental health issues).
-We recognise therefore that we have to focus on the UNCRC Article 2 (Non Discrimination) and British Values to prevent bullying of these groups of pupils.
+We recognise therefore that we have to focus on the UNCRC Article 2 (Non discrimination) and British Values to prevent bullying of these groups of pupils.